 March 7: From Earthstars to Destroying Angels: An introduction to mushrooms and other fungi - Richard Aaron

-Mushrooms occur in an astounding variety of colours, shapes and sizes, many of which look nothing like those found in supermarkets.
-While some are edible and others poisonous, others are just plain interesting.
-Come learn about some of the fascinating fungi found here in Southern Ontario and the critical roles they play in the environment, ecology (mycelium), from a mushroom that glows in the dark to a puffball that can produce over seven trillion spores.
-Hear about charismatic and attractive fungi and stories about them.
+Mushrooms occur in a mind-boggling variety of colours, shapes and sizes, many of which look nothing like those found in supermarkets.
+While some are edible and others poisonous, the vast majority are just plain interesting.

-Biography Richard's love for nature began more than three decades ago while on a 6,000 km bicycle tour of Ontario, Quebec and the Maritimes.
-Since then, he has done walks, talks and workshops for over 90 organizations, including naturalist clubs, nature festivals, conservation authorities, colleges and universities.
-He has also worked as a staff naturalist at Algonquin Provincial Park.
-His main areas of interest are wildflowers, trees, fungi, dragonflies, moths, ecology, and biomimicry.
+Richard's interest in the natural world took root more than three decades ago while on a summer-long, 6,500 km bicycle tour of Ontario, Quebec and the Maritimes.
+Since then, he has done walks, talks and workshops for over 90 organizations, including naturalist clubs, nature festivals, conservation groups, land trusts, and academic institutions (natureknowledge.weebly.com), including a stint as an Algonquin Provincial Park staff naturalist.
+His main areas of interest are wildflowers, trees, fungi, slime moulds, dragonflies & damselflies, moths, ecology, biomimicry, and the etymology of scientific names.

 March 14: Algonquin Wild - Michael Runtz